ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## join_use_nulls {#settings-join_use_nulls}

 Sets the type of [JOIN](../../query_language/select.md) behavior.
-When merging tables the empty cells may appear.
-ClickHouse fills them differently based on setting.
+When merging tables, empty cells may appear.
+ClickHouse fills them differently based on this setting.

 **Possible values**

 - 0 — The empty cells are filled with the default value of the corresponding field type.
-- 1 — `JOIN` behaves like in standard SQL.
+- 1 — `JOIN` behaves the same way as in standard SQL.
 The type of the corresponding field is converted to [Nullable](../../data_types/nullable.md#data_type-nullable), and empty cells are filled with [NULL](../../query_language/syntax.md).

 **Default value**: 0.